 Quality and condition adjustments are based on observation of each comparable as it relates to the subject property, as well as discussions with the current property owners and Realtors in which they detail the overall condition of the property, current remodeling or deficiencies.
-The sales bracket the subject's quality and condition, with Sale No. 1 and 2 being newer with superior quality and Sale No.3 is similar in quality and condition.
-Sale No. 2 is inferior in condition due to mold remediation with an estimated cost of \$20,000 to cure.
+The sales bracket the subject's quality and condition, with Sale No. 2 being newer with superior quality and condition, while Sale No.3 is inferior in quality and condition.